 - Give new residents a start date and time for entering one of Abbeycare’s rehab units and beginning detox

-On admission the resident will need to self-isolate for one week.
-This is to ensure a late presentation of symptoms are contained in safely.
+On admission the resident will need to self-isolate.
+This is to ensure a late presentation of symptoms are contained in safety.
 Residents will still receive 24-hour care during this period and their detox medication and meals will be delivered to their room.

 These two stages will be followed:

-Stage 1 – Up to 14 Days Isolation (all care delivered in residents’ room)
+Stage 1 – 14 Days Isolation (all care delivered in residents’ room)

 Stage 2 - Thereafter – integration into Therapeutic Programme